thephpleague/glide/1.0/simple-example.md

 <img src="/img/users/<?=$user->id?>.jpg?w=300&h=400&fit=crop">
 ~~~

-<p class="message-notice">For simplicity this example has omitted HTTP signatures, however a production environment it's very important to <a href="/1.0/config/security/">secure your images</a>.</p>
+<p class="message-notice">For simplicity this example has omitted HTTP signatures, however in a production environment it's very important to <a href="/1.0/config/security/">secure your images</a>.</p>

 ## In your routes